 Which Cat Breed is Right For You?

-Here are some general guidelines to consider when zeroing on a cat breed that is perfect for you:
+Here are some general guidelines to consider when zeroing in on a cat breed that is perfect for you:

 - Experience level.
 Some cat breeds are ideal for first-time owners; others may be better suited to the more experienced ones.
 Why does this matter?
 Depending on the cat breed, some cats can require additional awareness and knowledge from their humans to correct certain behaviors.
-This is to prevent common behavioral challenges such as inappropriate elimination (litterbox issues), excessive grooming, even aggressiveness.
+This is to prevent common behavioral challenges such as inappropriate elimination (litterbox issues), excessive grooming, and even aggressiveness.

-Cat Breed Personalities Categories
+Cat Breed Personalities: Chart

 I have taken the top 3 cat breeds in each personality type based on the book Your Ideal Cat: Insights Into Breed and Gender Differences in Cat Behavior – By Benjamin L. Hart and Lynette A. Hart.
 If you want detailed insight into different cat breed personalities, this is one book I recommend reading!